AlibabaCloudDocs/ecs/intl.en-US/API Reference/Instances/CreateInstance.md

 |UseAdditionalService|Boolean|No|true|Specifies whether to use the virtual machine system configuration provided by Alibaba Cloud \(Windows: NTP and KMS.
 Linux: NTP and YUM\). |
 |InstanceChargeType|String|No|PrePaid|The billing method of the instance.
 Default value: PostPaid.
 Valid values:

 -   PrePaid: subscription.
-If you set this parameter to PrePaid, make sure that you have sufficient balance or credit in your account.
+If you set this parameter to PrePaid, make sure that you have sufficient balance or credit in your payment account.
 Otherwise, an `InvalidPayMethod` error is returned.
 -   PostPaid: pay-as-you-go. |
 |Period|Integer|No|1|The subscription period of the instance.
 The unit is specified by the `PeriodUnit` parameter.
 This parameter is valid and required only when `InstanceChargeType` is set to `PrePaid`.
 If the `DedicatedHostId` parameter is specified, the subscription period of the instance cannot be longer than that of the dedicated host.
 Valid values: